Document Hub

 - 4.

-Assets that live with the guide — image uploads are handled on the platform, so a guide's content and its images stay together instead of being managed separately in a repo.
+Assets that live with the guide — image uploads handled on the platform, so content and images stay together.

 Shipping it inside Cisco